mattcantstop/comedy/standup.md

 ## Self Image ##
 hairline in pictures...damnit...
-roles for movies "we're looking for a fatass, you're perfect" What about when your manager tells you your perfect for it?
+roles for movies "we're looking for a fatass, you're perfect" What about when your manager tells you you're perfect for it?

+## Waiting In The Lobby of Restaurant To Be Seated
+People checking if others are getting ahead.
+Diligently tracking the estimates others have.